mhnarfth/netgroup/content/authors/Sarat Sasank Barla/_index.md

 ---
 # Display name
-title: Sowmya Bandari
+title: Sarat Sasank Barla

 # Full name (for SEO)
-first_name: Sowmya
+first_name: Sarat Sasank
-last_name: Bandari
+last_name: Barla

 # Username (this should match the folder name)
 authors:
-  - Sowmya
+  - Sarat Sasank Barla

 # Is this the primary user of the site?
 superuser: false